Coaching Model / “Time Out”

 This “time out” is actually not a new idea.
 For thousands of years, tribes have engaged in rites of passage or initiations.
 Take for example the Aboriginal ancient tradition of “going walkabout.”
 Aboriginal men would leave the tribe and “go walkabout.”
 There the man would remain for a time, removed from the old connections, bereft of the old identifies, and stripped of the old reality.
 Alone and stripped of his old ways of being, he would discover new inner resources and a connection to nature and ancestors.
 Then he would return to the tribe and re-engage in life, but in a whole new way.
 It’s no different for men today.

-What Does a Career Holiday “Time Out” Look Like?
+What Does a Career Holiday “Time Out” Look Like For Men in Midlife?

 “If you don’t know what to do in life, go and experience different perspectives.
 Explore different spices and flavours.
 Then you’ll find your way.
-The way will become evident” one client said to me.
+The way will become evident.”

 Men may “give themselves permission” to: take a leave of absence without pay; take long service leave; take a month off and go to a summer school to study music, art or writing; quit their job and take six-months out; or withdraw from life into a two-month camper van trip to let their head clear out.

-I’ve found that the key ingredients to a career holiday “time out” are: simplicity, physical challenge, adventure, exploration, discovery, freedom, creativity, nature, aloneness, learning new skills, space, stillness and time.
+I’ve found that the key ingredients to a career holiday “time out” are: simplicity, physical challenge, adventure, exploration, discovery, freedom, creativity, nature, aloneness, learning new skills, space, slowing down and time.

 This work also facilitates a literal re-contacting of their physical body.
 A body that has laid dormant under a lifetime spent in their head.
 They literally begin to “feel their body” for the first time in years.
 They feel an aliveness as they free up rusty joints and sweat out the funk.
 The physical work also symbolises a literal re-building of self.
 In other words, the external tangible results of the physical work translates to internal growth, progress and forward movement.
 They can stand back and feel proud of doing “a hard day’s work.”

 They want “time to think things over.”
 They may “take new risks” and go backpacking alone in the mountains.
 They may go for long drives; to surf a distant secluded beach, or to ride their mountain bike in the hills.
 Getting in touch with the rhythms of nature in this way, is symbolic of getting in touch with and restoring their own internal natural rhythms.
-They enjoy structure, consistency and ritualised routine; they may enjoy walking the beaches or the back streets, getting up at 6am and going to the gym, counting the birds on a phone wire, sitting in the park or the movie theatre or just “spacing out” watching people and the clouds.
+They need structure, consistency and routine; they like daily plans and schedules, so they still feel productive.
+But within the structure they schedule “slowing down time”; they may enjoy walking the beaches or the back streets, counting the birds on a phone wire, sitting in the park or the movie theatre or just “spacing out” watching people and the clouds.

-Why Do Some Men Need a Career Holiday “Time Out”?
+Why Do Some Men in Midlife Need a Career Holiday “Time Out”?

-Some men need a time out because of something along the lines of this scenario:
+Some men in midlife need a time out because of something along the lines of this scenario:

-But in order to achieve the external success and the goals of the first half of life, to some degree, they have unwittingly placed their “identity” and “worth” in the external world.
+But in order to achieve the external success and the goals of the first half of life, to some degree, they have unwittingly placed their “identity” and “self-worth” in the external world.
+Their Identity and self-worth become attached to something external.

 Identity 101: Identity is how we define and present ourselves to the world.
 This definition and presentation is made up of what we do, who we believe we are, who we believe we’re not, how we view ourselves, where we fit and the stories we tell ourselves and others of who we are.
 For these men, in this scenario, their identity is formed externally by their job title, role definitions, career, social status, wealth, lifestyle and success.
 In other words, their identity is formed externally by what they do and what they have.
 Largely, what they do ‘is’ who they are.
 If their job is high status, it means they’re high status.
 If they had to “work hard to get there” it means they’re a hard worker.
 If their job is secure, it means they’re secure.
 If they have a powerful position, it means they’re powerful.
 The external job factors have been internalised to form their identity.

-Worth 101: Worth is their sense of value as a human.
-Like their identity, their worth is generated from the external world.
+Self-worth 101: Self-worth is their sense of value as a human.
+Like their identity, their self-worth is generated from the external world.
 They get their worth from their work.
 In a similar way, money is a measure of their worth.
 In other words, the more successful job they have and the more money they make, the more worthy they feel.

-Yet getting their identity and worth from the external world is ‘not’ done consciously.
+Yet getting their identity and self-worth from the external world is ‘not’ done consciously.
 In fact, it’s completely unconscious.
-The deceiving thing about this external identity is that it is “socially constructed” - it is formed and maintained by society.
-Their identity (and their source of worth) has been “constructed” based on unconsciously adopting the ideas and attitudes of others in the world they have grown up and lived in; how their early environment treated them, what they were told about themselves and what they were told about the world.
-Society, parents and the people around them have quietly and invisibly imposed an “ideal image” “snapshot” or “perfect picture” of who they “could” “should” or “ought to” be.
+Their identity (and their source of self-worth) has been socially “constructed”, built bit by bit over the years, based on unconsciously adopting the ideas and attitudes of others in the world they have grown up and lived in; how their early environment treated them, what they were told about themselves and what they were told about the world.
+Society, parents, school and the people around them have quietly and invisibly imposed an “ideal image” “snapshot” or “perfect picture” of who they “should” or “ought to” be.

-For the first half of their lives this constructed identity is the “image” their parents, society and others had for them.
-In other words, how others saw them affected who they are today.
+Therefore, for the first half of their lives this constructed identity is the “image” their parents, society, school and others had for them.
+In simple terms, how others saw them and wanted them to be, produced who they are today.
 They are completely unaware of having been moulded to live up to the expectations of others, conform to societies imposed rules and climb the social ladder.
 The external world, with its socially scripted tick boxes, rules and norms, has subconsciously constructed who they are and the path they take.
-Its like they are driven by others, instead of being the driver of their lives.
+It’s like they are driven by others, instead of being the driver of their lives.

 This externally constructed identity is all they know about themselves.
-It’s a fixed and rigid view that is reinforced because it gains the approval of others.
+It’s a fixed and rigid view.
 They can’t imagine there could be any other self.
 They believe they ‘are’ this constructed identity.
 It’s a distortion or reality they are not aware of fabricating.
-They don’t see that it is something that has been ‘constructed.’
+They don’t see that it is something that has been “constructed.”
 The whole thing is completely outside of their awareness.
-At the end of this page I have added resources on socially constructed identities and social constructs.

-But, constructing this external identity has set up a domino effect of four major problems for them:
+But, constructing this external identity has set up a domino effect of six major problems for them:

-2. Second, they are left exhausted and burnt out from being the “breadwinner” and being in constant “climbing mode” up the career and social ladder.
+4. Fourth, they are left exhausted and burnt out from constantly being in three modes: a) “provider mode” for the family; b) daily “doing mode” high performing, outputting the work; and c) “climbing mode” up the career ladder.
 They realise they “can’t keep going” on the way they have been.
+They’ve had enough.
 “Something’s gotta change” they say to themselves.
 “It’s not sustainable.”

-3. Third, internally driven self-worth is diminished.
-Placing their worth and value in the external has meant they have de-valued themselves.
+5. Fifth, internally driven self-worth is diminished.
+Placing their self-worth and value in the external has meant they have de-valued themselves.
 Life is lived from a constant sense of “lack” or “not enough-ness” cycling on the hamster wheel of obsessively trying to get “better and better things” and “making more and more money” to feel of worth.

-4. Fourth, they realise that societies definition of success is a cul-de-sac; that the external world is incapable of providing meaning and purpose.
+6. Sixth, they realise that societies definition of success is a cul-de-sac; that the external world is incapable of providing meaning and purpose.
 They feel the full impact of the futility of their chase.
 Chasing the success has not given them anymore peace of mind, inner security or happiness.
-In other words, success actually stood in the way of them doing what really interests them and makes them happy.
+They realise that no amount of external accomplishment or achieving something “outside themselves” will make them happy.
+Success has actually stood in the way of them doing what really interests them and makes them happy.

 Direction for men therefore is found inward.
 They’ve got to go in, to come out.
 In fact, “the way in, is the way out.”